No. 3 Villanova edges Seton Hall in return from 27-day break

 BIG PICTURE

 Seton Hall: The Pirates could have used a big road win to bolster their confidence as they head toward a rugged stretch of games.
+“I like the way we’re progressing offensively.
+I like what the guys are doing,” Willard said.

-Villanova: Reserve F Eric Dixon appeared to injure his left leg and played only two minutes. … G Bryan Antoine (shoulder) did not play after Wright said the sophomore was closer to making his season debut.
+Villanova: Reserve F Eric Dixon had hurt his Achilles tendon and played only two minutes. … G Bryan Antoine (shoulder) did not play after Wright said the sophomore was closer to making his season debut.

 UP NEXT